cribioinfo/CRI-Workshop-AMIA-2016-RNAseq/pipeline/README.md

 The pipelines are designed to automate good-practice RNAseq analysis protocol including QC, read preprocessing, alignment and transcript quantification.
 Afterwards, DEG detection and GO/pathway enrichment analysis is performed using R & Bioconductor following the [tutorials](https://github.com/cribioinfo/CRI-Workshop-AMIA-2016-RNAseq/blob/master/Run_RNAseq.tutorial.rendered.ipynb).

 ![GitHub Logo](https://github.com/cribioinfo/CRI-Workshop-AMIA-2016-RNAseq/blob/master/notebook_ext/ipynb_data/assets/Figure29.png)
+*DEG analysis will be performed using R & Bioconductor packages.
+It is not included in the automated pipeline.*

 The pipeline is designed to be